On the bias, risk and consistency of sample means in multi-armed bandits: Introduction

 \section{Introduction}

-In many real-world settings, data are collected in an adaptive manner from several distributions (arms), as captured by the classic stochastic multi-armed bandits (MAB) framework \citep{robbins1952some}.
+In many real-world settings, data are collected in an adaptive manner from several distributions (arms), as captured by the classic stochastic multi-armed bandits (MAB) framework \cite{robbins1952some}.
 The data collection procedure (henceforth, algorithm) may have been primarily designed for purposes such as testing a hypothesis, minimizing regret or identifying the best arm.
 In each round, the algorithm draws a sample from one of the arms based on the previously observed data (\emph{adaptive sampling}).
 The algorithm may also be terminated based on a data-driven stopping rule rather than at a fixed time (\emph{adaptive stopping}).
 Even though mean estimation may not have been the primary objective, the sample means of arms might nevertheless be calculated later on.
 For example, after identifying the best arm, it is natural to want an estimate of its mean reward.
-In ``off-policy evaluation'' \citep{li2015toward}, mean reward estimates from a current policy are used to evaluate the performance of a different policy before actually implementing the latter.
+In ``off-policy evaluation'' \cite{li2015toward}, mean reward estimates from a current policy are used to evaluate the performance of a different policy before actually implementing the latter.
 An analyst can choose a specific target arm based on the collected data (\emph{adaptive choosing}), for example focusing on certain ``promising'' arms.
 Furthermore, the analyst may wish to analyze the data at some past times, as if the experiment had stopped earlier (\emph{adaptive rewinding}).

-Among several possible mean estimators, we focus on the sample mean which is arguably the simplest and most commonly used in practice.
+Among several possible mean estimators, we focus on the sample mean, which is arguably the simplest and most commonly used in practice.
 In the classical nonadaptive setting, the sample mean has favorable properties.
 In particular, it is unbiased, consistent, and converges almost surely to the true mean, $\mu$.
 Additionally, under tail assumptions such as sub-Gaussian or sub-exponential conditions, the sample mean is tightly concentrated around $\mu$.
 Lastly, the sample mean has minimax optimal risk with respect to suitable loss functions such as the $\ell_2$ loss for distributions with a finite variance and the Kullback-Leibler (KL) loss for distributions in a natural exponential family.